Pierre Bernard (comedian): Stargate SG-1

-One segment garnered Bernard a cult following in the Stargate SG-1 community.
+One segment of Pierre Bernard's Recliner of Rage garnered Bernard a cult following in the Stargate SG-1 community.
 The initial segment was a complaint that Stargate SG-1 was better without Dr. Daniel Jackson (played by Michael Shanks).
 Shanks had left SG-1 after the fifth season only to return for the seventh season, and Bernard felt Jackson's involvement with the team averted too many action sequences.

 After the SG-1 production team saw the sketch, they were so excited that Bernard gave SG-1 national TV publicity that they offered him an extra role on an episode of SG-1 as a technician named O'Brien (for Conan O'Brien).
 Bernard's filming process was recorded and aired as a remote segment on Late Night.
 When asked if he would return for another episode, he showed a clip where his character is shot after he greets an off-screen Dr. Jackson.

 He was then invited to an SG-1 convention as a famous guest, which was also recorded and aired as a "remote" on Late Night.
 He then appeared in the 200th episode of SG-1, now as a zombied O'Brien, and is shot by a main character.
-The behind-the-scenes production of this was shown on the May 5, 2006, episode of Late Night with Conan O'Brien.

 In 2006, Pierre was interviewed by The Scifi World about his appearances on SG-1.

 After the show was canceled, Pierre returned in another segment of Recliner complaining to the Sci Fi Network regarding the show's cancellation.
 In a later episode of the show, Conan O'Brien allows Pierre to come on the show and rant about the cancellation of Stargate SG-1.
 In a follow-up sketch to this rant, Conan announced that he would do Pierre a favor by having Jon Lovitz call the Sci Fi Channel to ask programming executive Mark Stern to reverse the cancellation.

-Bobblehead collection

-After receiving an Empire Today bobblehead doll, Bernard decides to begin a bobblehead doll collection.
-However, after ordering 60 bobbleheads, he finds that some were in fact figures in which the head remains stationary and the body bobbles.
-Bernard feels strongly that such figures should be accurately labeled as "bobble-body" and not "bobble-head".